nextcloud/previewgenerator/README.md

 Nextcloud 11.
 That has some issues.
 Note that the gallery shipped with Nextcloud 11 did not yet use this location.
 So you might want to run it again with Nextcloud 12.

-### preview:generate-all [user-id]
+### preview:generate-all [user-name]

 Loop over all files and try to generate previews for them.
-If `user-id` is supplied just loop over the files for that user.
+If `user-name` is supplied just loop over the files for that user.

 ### preview:pre-generate